monfresh/Fix-my-Tumblr-tags/README.markdown

 Hyphenated tags used to work, but for some reason, Tumblr decided to stop supporting them.
 They have every right to make changes to their service, but such a change that affects their users' content must be properly communicated, and must include an acceptable solution.
 Unfortunately, this limitation is still not evident to a Tumblr user since the Tumblr web interface allows you to add hyphenated tags to posts.
 If a Tumblr user somehow discovers this problem, there is no way for them to find out which of their posts contain hyphenated tags, short of editing their posts one by one.

 I shared my concerns with Tumblr, but they said they weren't planning on addressing any of them.
-So, I wrote this Rails app to fix my tags, and I hope you'll find useful too.
+So, I wrote this Rails app to allow all Tumblr users to fix their tags.
+I hope you'll find it useful.

 ## Which post types are supported?